haibuihoang/higrads/README.md

 ##Functions lists (incomplete)
 ### Frame/Block setting
 ```
-h_initframe(debug)   ;* This must be called from the start debug is optional, default=0,=1 will show the block real border
+h_initframe(order,debug)   ;*This must be called from the start. order is optional:'l2r' (default) or 't2b'   debug is optional, default=0,=1 will show the block real border
 h_set_margin(t,r,b,l)  ;*set margin similar to CSS styles, units in inches
 h_newframe(w,h)   ;*Define a new appending block
 h_floatframe(w,h,x1,y1)  ;*Defina a floating block, x1 & y1 is the left-bottom corner coornidate in inches